Greek genocide: The genocide as a model for Nazi crimes

+From the early 1920s, Nazi Party publications, such as the Völkischer Beobachter, presented Kemal Atatürk as a role model, labeling him "Führer".

 According to Stefan Ihrig, Kemal's "model" remained active for the Nazi movement in Weimar Germany and the Third Reich until the end of World War II.
 Adolf Hitler had declared that he considered himself a "student" of Kemal, whom he referred to as his "star in the darkness", while the latter's contribution to the formation of National Socialist ideology is intensely apparent in Nazi literature.
 Kemal and his new Turkey of 1923 constituted the archetype of the "perfect Führer" and of "good national practices" for Nazism.
 The news media of the Third Reich emphasised the "Turkish model" and continuously praised the "benefits" of ethnic cleansing and genocide.
 Hitler referred to Kemal as being of Germanic descent.

 Hitler's National Socialist Party, from its first steps, had used the methods of the Turkish state as a standard to draw inspiration from.
 The official Nazi newspaper Völkischer Beobachter ("Völkisch Observer"), on its February 1921 issue, stressed with admiration in an article titled "The Role Model": "The German nation will one day have no other choice but to resort to Turkish methods as well."

 A Nazi publication of 1925 exalted the new Turkish state for its "cleansing" policy, which "threw the Greek element to the sea".
-The majority of writers of the Third Reich stressed that the double genocide (against Greeks and Armenians) was a prerequisite for the success of the new Turkey, the NSDAP claimed: "Only through the annihilation of the Greek and the Armenian tribes in Anatolia was the creation of a Turkish national state and the formation of an unflawed Turkish body of society within one state possible."
+The majority of writers of the Third Reich stressed that the double genocide (against Greeks and Armenians) was a prerequisite for the success of the new Turkey, according to Ihrig.

-However, in September 1933, following outreach by Albert Einstein, Kemal granted asylum to thousands of Jews seeking refuge from the Nazi repression, and many scientists were employed at Turkish universities – it thus resulted in a deterioration of diplomatic relations.
-Benito Mussolini's historic 1934 speech, in which he pledged to achieve "Pax Romana", posed an existential threat, as Turkish officials thought.
-The worsening affairs between the neutral Turkey and the Axis bloc caused Turkey to apply the League of Nations for economic sanctions against Italy, and Kemal actively engaged in public statements against Hitler, albeit he had avoided for a few years in an attempt to not ignite the Nazi regime.
+In September 1933, following contact by Albert Einstein, Kemal granted asylum to thousands of Jews seeking refuge from the Nazi repression, and many scientists were employed at Turkish universities – it thus resulted in a deterioration of diplomatic relations.
+Worsening relations between neutral Turkey and the Axis bloc caused Turkey to apply the League of Nations for economic sanctions against Italy, and Kemal actively engaged in public statements against Hitler, albeit he had avoided doing so for a few years in an attempt to not inflame the Nazi regime.
 Referring to Mussolini as "clown" and "his copycat", Kemal eventually called Hitler a "maniac corporal" and a "racist who considers the German race as superior".
 In another meeting, he described Nazism as a dangerous imitation of fascism.